foysalthecode/Database-Fundamentals-Relational-Data-Modeling/readme.md

 > Realtionship cardinality is the rule that defines how many instance of one entity can be associated with instances of another entity in a database

+# Entity-Relationship (ER) DIAGRAM

+> ER Diagram is a diagram that shows entites,their attributes,and the relationships between them